djuds/TimeSpent/README.md

 # TimeSpent
-Reduce the amount of time necessary to track the amount of time spent when working on an Incident.
+Reduce the amount of clicks and time necessary to track total working time on BMC Remedyforce Incidents.